fairfield-programming/fairfield-programming.github.io/README.md

   title = "Example Project";
-  description = "This is an example project"; // Just a short description (20-25 words) since = "04-17-22"; // Follows ISO Date Format joining = "To join, email John!" // A paragraph on how to join, with requirements (80-120 words)
+  description = "This is an example project"; // Just a short description (20-25 words) since = "04-17-22"; // Follows ISO Date Format joining = "To join, email John!"; // A paragraph on how to join, with requirements (80-120 words)

   // An array of sub-pages
   pages = [